Nelson Mandela was the shining example of grace and dignity on this...

 The filing of a statement of appeal will not operate to stay the effect of sanctions imposed.
 The statement of appeal may request that sanctions imposed be stayed or modified pending the determination of the appeal, and the reasons for such request are to be set forth in the statement of appeal.
 The Dean of Students or the Vice President in his or her discretion may suspend, stay, or modify sanctions imposed, subject to such conditions as either may deem appropriate.

-The Vice President may:
+The Provost may:

 - Affirm, modify, or reverse the findings of guilt.